Uncovering Hidden Causes of Indecision

-There are seven words that when combined and posed as a question can stir up such massive indecisiveness that it has even started battles between people that have promised eternal love and commitment to each other.
+There are seven words that, when combined and posed as a question, can stir up such massive indecisiveness that it has even started battles between people who have promised eternal love and commitment to each other.
 That is, until this question gets asked: "What do you want for dinner tonight?"

 Hopefully some of you can get a chuckle from the question.
 If so, you can relate.
 It’s a relatable example the sheds light on the feeling of helplessness that comes from the inability to make a decision.
-Some people have more challenges with decision-making than others, yet just about everyone can have a deer in the headlights response to something at some point or another.
-This post illuminates some of the hidden, and not so hidden, causes of indecisiveness in order to help facilitate decision-making along with generating a little more self-compassion when you feel stuck (and maybe even help you tolerate those “other people” that can’t decide).
+Some people have more challenges with decision-making than others, yet just about everyone can have a deer-in-the-headlights response to something at some point or another.
+This post illuminates some of the hidden, and not so hidden, causes of indecisiveness in order to help facilitate decision-making along with generating a little more self-compassion when you feel stuck (and maybe even help you tolerate those “other people” who can’t decide).

 In the case of dinner decisions, there are a number of reasons that cause people difficulty in articulating what they want to eat.
 First, the options are plentiful.
 So plentiful that it can flood people and leave them with heightened uncertainty.
 Too many options leads to indecision.
 The sky is the limit and the challenge has been taken away.
 Limit the options and make food hard to come by and then you’re salivating gratefully over a warm cup of soup or a piece of sweet melon on a hot day.